 Low Vision Aids

-During the schedule appointments in the low vision rehabilitation process, patients will learn about different low vision and adaptive living aids that will assist them in using their remaining vision such as:
+During the low vision rehabilitation process, clients will learn about different low vision and adaptive living aids to assist them in using their remaining vision such as:

 • CCTV electronic screen magnification reading devices sale or rental